Halochkin/CustomWebComponents/Gestures/EventSimulator/src/README.md

     ...
     ]
 ```
-The sequence of event calls depends on the 'event' value and it order in the array.
+The sequence of event calls depends on the `event` value and it order in the array.
 If your event requires some temporary conditions, you can add a delay for any event by using the `setTimeout()`.
 #### Example